ni/semi-test-library-dotnet/docs/index.md

 To get started, use the STS Project Creation Tool included with STS Software 24.5 (or later) to create a new test program using the NI Default - C#/.NET template.
 The template program includes and references a copy of the NationalInstruments.SemiconductorTestLibrary NuGet package.
 NI recommends using this template test program as a starting point for using the Semiconductor Test Library in new projects.

-To add or upgrade to the latest NationalInstruments.SemiconductorTestLibrary NuGet package for an existing test program, download the latest NuGet package file from [GitHub Releases page](https://github.com/ni/semi-test-library-dotnet/releases), then refer to either [Adding Nuget Packages](UserGuide/NuGetPackageManagementForSTSProjects.md#adding-nuget-packages) or [Upgrading Nuget Packages](UserGuide/NuGetPackageManagementForSTSProjects.md#upgrading-nuget-packages) for more details.
+To add or upgrade to the latest NationalInstruments.SemiconductorTestLibrary NuGet package for an existing test program, download the latest NuGet package file from [GitHub Releases page](https://github.com/ni/semi-test-library-dotnet/releases), then refer to either [Adding Nuget Packages](UserGuide/NuGetPackageManagementForSTSProjects.md#adding-nuget-packages) or [Upgrading NuGet Packages](UserGuide/NuGetPackageManagementForSTSProjects.md#upgrading-nuget-packages) for more details.

 Refer to the [User Guide](UserGuide/toc.yml) for more information.